 Medical Conditions: Please inform us and our guides if you have any medical condition that might affect your trip.
 Please consult your doctor beforehand for any precautions you need to take and always carry medicines if you need them.

-Altitude Sickness Prevention: Diamox (Acetazolamide) is commonly used for altitude sickness prevention, but should only be taken after consulting with your doctor about proper dosage and potential side effects.
+Altitude Sickness Prevention: The Langtang Valley Trek reaches moderate altitudes (maximum 5,033m at Tserko Ri), placing it above the threshold where acute mountain sickness commonly occurs.
+Our itinerary includes gradual ascent over multiple days to allow your body to acclimate.
+Diamox (Acetazolamide) is commonly used for altitude sickness prevention, but should only be taken after consulting with your doctor about proper dosage and potential side effects.
+For detailed prevention strategies, see our altitude sickness guide.

 Vaccinations: Recommended vaccinations before coming to Nepal include Hepatitis A, Typhoid, COVID-19, and seasonal influenza.
 Consult your healthcare provider at least 4-6 weeks before travel for personalized vaccination advice.